GAurav7829/nodeJS/README.md

         avoid "double responses"

 # NPM - node package manager
+    it allows you you to manage your node project and its dependencies. you can initialize a project with "npm init". npm scripts can be defined in package.json to give you shortcuts to common tasks/commands.

     npm init : to create package.json file npm start : to start the application npm run start-server : to run the script

+    node projects typically don't just use core modules and custom code but also uses 3rd party packages. you can install via npm
+    you can differentiate b/w production dependencies(--save), development dependenies(--save-dev) and global dependencies(-g)

     to install node packages
         npm install packagename --save-dev  //to install in development server only